jon-edward/wiki-categories/README.md

 the bins (in the case of the root directory), and the ids of the categories contained within the bin (in the case of a category bin).

+The script generates a `meta.json` file in the output directory root.
+This is used for checking if the external assets have changed since the last run, and provides basic information about the run output.

 The motivation of separating the large number of category files into bins serves two major purposes - to allow the user